fkyeeb/H2O/tutorials/tutorial.md

   | 2 | 0 | 2 | 2 |
   | 3 | 4 | 0 | 0 |
   | ... |
--  `bp_summary_tree_numbered.tre` - Node number as node label, to correspond with `bp_data.tsv`.
-The default tree is the summary tree used in `bp` analysis.
-If a summary tree with different branch lengths is provided with `-s`, then this corresponding tree with `bp_data.tsv` will be the provided tree.
+-  `bp_consensus_tree_numbered.tre` - Node number as node label, to correspond with `bp_data.tsv`.
+The default tree is the consensus tree used in `bp` analysis.
+If a consensus tree with different branch lengths is provided with `-s`, then this corresponding tree with `bp_data.tsv` will be the provided tree.
 -  `gokstad_pie.tre` - The input tree for `gokstad` plotting cannot be opened with any tree visualizing application, such as figtree.
 Example usage with `gokstad`:
 ```console
 gokstad -s -d -b -pie gokstad_pie.tre -o gokstad.svg